Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 This is a fairly rough explanation of Taiwanese attitudes toward China.
 (This is based on my own experience, so I'm sure there are some inaccuracies.
 If you notice anything strange, please let me know.)

-I think roughly 80-90% of Taiwanese people do not want to be governed undemocratically by the Chinese government.
+I think roughly 80-90% of Taiwanese people do not want to be governed undemocratically by the PRC government.
 Furthermore, with China's military exercises against Taiwan on the rise recently, they believe that military deterrence is essential.
 (The same is true of government policy.)
 Therefore, they place importance on defense cooperation and collaboration with the Japanese and US governments.

 And, while probably less than 10%, there are also those who accept unification with China.
 As far as I know, this group is typically traditionally left-wing or self-identifies as Chinese.
 I have the impression that many are anti-imperialist and anti-American.
-They are also not critical of China's handling of Hong Kong, etc. In this climate, Taiwanese society finds it difficult to accept ideas like unarmedness, non-violence, and peaceful dialogue with China.
+They are also not critical of China's handling of Hong Kong, etc. In this climate, Taiwanese society finds it difficult to accept ideas like disarmament, non-violence, and peaceful dialogue with China.

 I believe the biggest reason for this is a lack of trust in China.